alshedivat/al-folio/_posts/2022-11-20-Quaternary-geomorphology-of-Norway.md

 *Glaciers*, a slowly moving mass or river of ice, have shaped the landscapes, scouring out rock and sediments and depositing thick debris<d-cite key="benn.evans_2010"></d-cite>.
 This process over a period is called *glaciation*.
 The warm inter-period or process, during which glacier retreat, is *deglaciation*.

 Instead of being only tourist attractions, glaciers and their geomorphic conditions have strong ties to human society, including culture, economics, water resources and climate concerns and so on.
-This report is aimed to present the glacial and periglacial geomorphology story of Norway with the materials from the field trip of GEO4410, 2022 and the follow-up lab exercises.
+This report aims to present the glacial and periglacial geomorphology story of Norway with the materials from the field trip of GEO4410, 2022 and the follow-up lab exercises.
 The main objectives are to illustrate:
 - The connection between the geomorphology process and nowadays society's concerns.
 - The common definitions, concepts and methodologies in geomorphology and periglacial environment.
 - The process and impact of deglaciation, particularly the collapse of the Eurasian ice sheet complex (EISC) and the permafrost thawing.